PatKul/maestrore-archive-client-api/README.md

 # Maestore Archive - Sales Query Api

-The project is developed to enable Wave2 Systems clients upgrading from earlier versions of our cloud ERP, query historical sales.
+The project is developed to enable Wave2 Systems clients upgrading from earlier versions of our cloud ERP to query historical sales.

 I have open-sourced it for anyone who wants to fork of the project for educational or commercial purposes.